ruauka/booking-service-py/README.md

 - [CI](#ci)

 ### Description
-The service allows:
+Service allows:
-- CRUD users, admins, hotels, rooms, bookings
+- book a hotel room
 - notify the customer about the booking by Email
 - manage booking orders using Admin Panel